For queries or questions, comment in the section below or send us a message via this link!

-Low humidity won't affect a Schefflera too much, as long as you occasionally mist the foliage whilst the radiators are operating.
+Low humidity won't affect an Umbrella Tree too much, as long as you occasionally mist the foliage whilst the radiators are operating.
 A gentle hose-down once a month will help with the hydration of leaves, but will also wash off any excess dust and pests.
-The Schefflera arboricola (Umbrella Tree) is a good example of a houseplant that can be placed in rooms with dry air.

 Supplement fortnightly during the growing period, and monthly for the rest of the year.
 Never use a 'ready to pour' fertiliser into the soil without a pre-water beforehand as it'll quickly lead to root-burn.
 It's recommend to use a houseplant-labelled product as it'll provide a good blend of the thirteen essential nutrients for quality growth.

 Continual lower leaf loss is a significant issue among gardeners.
 This unfortunate phenomenon is caused by dark locations and will continue to occur until it is relocated.
 Introduce the plant to a more well-lit location with a splash of off-peak sunlight; if caught in time, the leaf loss should stop within a few days.